istio/istio.io/content/about/notes/1.1/index.md

   particular adds support to limit the set of services a sidecar will send traffic to.
 This
   reduces the amount of configuration computed and transmitted to the proxy, improving startup time, resource consumption and control-plane scalability.
   For large deployments, we recommend adding a sidecar resource per namespace.
+Controls are also provided for ports, protocols and traffic capture for advanced use-cases.

 - **Restrict Visibility of Services**.
 Added the new `exportTo` feature which allows service owners to control which namespaces can reference their services.
 This feature is